ghoullier/Propagande/README.md

 # Propagande

-## Next generation real-time library
+## Very light real-time library that do the essentials

 ### Propagande break the codes of communication client/server by allowing you to :